 The City of Springfield is the lead in overseeing the public outreach, construction and installation of the pedestrian crossings.
 The City of Springfield conducts stakeholder outreach in each location before construction occurs to perform analysis and determine possible mitigation measures related to the crossings.

-View the following video to learn more about how to use a Rapid Flashing Beacon Crossing:
+View the City of Springfield’s Rapid Flashing Beacon Crossing video to learn more about to use this type of crossing.

 How can I stay informed?

-Check this webpage periodically; new information will be posted as it becomes available.
+Check this webpage periodically; information is posted as it becomes available.

 For questions about this project please contact: